Open-/Closed-loop Active Learning for Data-driven Predictive Control: Preliminaries

-{Note that Lemma \ref{eq:lemma_ellipsoid} views the data-driven control from a representative approach perspective and implies that the true system parameter $(\mathcal{A},\mathcal{B})$ lies in a bounded set when the data matrix satisfies a specific condition.
-Therefore, given the initial state and the input sequence, the future state of the system can be characterized as bounded.
-A similar result can be found in the context of behavioral approaches, namely, the renown fundamental lemma \cite{willemsNotePersistencyExcitation2005}.
-The fundamental lemma also provides conditions under which the future trajectory can be uniquely characterized by the initial trajectory and the input sequence.
-From a systems theory perspective, both approaches investigate the problem of identifiability conditions on the data and have been proved to be equivalent when noise-free data is considered \cite{markovskyBehavioralSystemsTheory2021}.
+{For the underlying system \eqref{eq:sys_real}, Lemma \ref{eq:lemma_ellipsoid} provides a sufficient condition which ensures that the true system parameter $(\mathcal{A},\mathcal{B})$ lies in a bounded set.} Consequently, given the initial state and the input sequence, the future state of the system can be characterized as bounded.
+A similar result can be found in the context of behavioral systems approaches, namely, the renowned fundamental lemma \cite{willemsNotePersistencyExcitation2005}, which provides conditions such that the future trajectory can be uniquely determined by the initial trajectory and the input sequence.
+From a systems theory perspective, both approaches address the problem of identifiability conditions on the data and have been shown to be equivalent when noise-free data is considered \cite{markovskyBehavioralSystemsTheory2021}.

 \begin{remark} In this study, we focus on systems with disturbances, hence we posit the assumption that $\delta > 0$.
-However, when we consider noise-free systems by setting $\delta = 0$ and $\mathcal{W}=0$, we have
+However, when we consider noise-free systems by setting $\delta = 0$ and {$\mathcal{W}=\{0\}$}, we have

 holds for any admissible system $\Delta$.
 Therefore, we can conclude $\Delta E_e \Delta^{\top} + \Delta F_e + (\Delta F_e)^{\top} + {G_e} = 0$, which is equivalent to $(\Delta + F_e^{\top}E_e^{-1})E_e(\Delta + F_e^{\top}E_e^{-1})^{\top} = 0$.
 Recall that $E_e \succ 0$.
 This implies that \eqref{eq:noise_free_remark1} has only one solution $\Delta = -F_e^{\top}E_e^{-1}$, which is equivalent to $\Delta_r$ given that $\dot{X}=\Delta_r H$. \end{remark}